Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Cons: Not as stiff as other carbon fiber models, adjustment is limited to 2-inch increments

 With full carbon-fiber construction including the handle, blade, and shaft, the Aqua Bound Malta Carbon is the lightest SUP paddle that we tested.
 We personally weighed it at an impressive 18.4 ounces (for the 2-piece model).
-The 87-square inch blade has a 10-degree offset and slight dihedral design, allowing it to quickly and efficiently pass through the water.
+The 87-square-inch blade has a 10-degree offset and slight dihedral design, allowing it to quickly and efficiently pass through the water.
 The smaller blade size and subtle flex make it ideal for a high-cadence paddling stroke, or for anyone who wants to paddle more efficiently with less overall effort.

-We hold the Malta Carbon in very high regards, but it isn’t our top overall pick for a small reasons.
+We hold the Malta Carbon in very high regard, but it isn’t our top overall pick for a few small reasons.
 First, the spring pin adjustment mechanism is lightweight and super easy to use, but only allows for adjustments in 2-inch increments, and the paddle only has a 10-inch adjustment range.
 (There are three paddle lengths available: 64 to 74 inches, 70 to 80 inches, and 76 to 86 inches.)
 This helps keep the weight down but makes the paddle a bit less versatile.

 And while the spring pin mechanism is quite secure, it’s not quite as secure as the LeverLock system found on some other models.
 We could still feel a tiny jiggle between the two paddle pieces if we really tried moving or twisting them.

-The spring pin system also leaves a few small holes in the main part of the paddle shaft (where the spring pin locks into).
+The spring pin system also leaves a few small holes in the main part of the paddle shaft (where the spring pin locks).
 Depending on your hand placement, your lower hand could run over these holes, which could cause some minor discomfort or simply be a distraction.
 These holes can also catch the wind and make a whistling noise, which may be a pleasant addition or a distraction, depending on your point of view.
 These are admittedly nitpicky observations, but important considerations if you’re shopping for a performance-oriented paddle.

 We also found that the shaft and blade are a little less stiff than other carbon fiber models like the Kialoa Pipes, and perhaps also less so than some fiberglass options like the Werner Zen and the NRS Rush.